ericabxy/wadder/README.md

 The "directory" is a list of every lump in the WAD with associated metadata.
 An "entry" contains all metadata for a lump in the directory.
-An "index" is a number of an entry in the directory.
+An "index" is the number of an entry in the directory.
 Use the command-line paramaters as described below to control what Wadder does with the directory, the metadata, and the lump data.